Paccar: The 1990s and beyond

 Paccar Parts was created in 1992 in Renton, Washington.
 The building it was housed in occupied part of the company's historic Pacific Car and Foundry site.
-In the same year, Paccar purchased a 21 percent stake in Wood Group ESP which added to its oil field equipment manufacturing.
-In 1993, Paccar acquired a line of winches from heavy equipment manufacturer Caterpillar.
+In the same year, PACCAR purchased a 21 percent stake in Wood Group ESP which added to its oil field equipment manufacturing.
+In 1993, PACCAR acquired a line of winches from heavy equipment manufacturer Caterpillar.
 The same year it brought a new plant in Washington on line to help meet the increased demand for trucks.
 In 1994 the company began selling in New Zealand for the first time and entered new countries in Asia and Central and South America.
 The company made its Mexican joint venture VILPAC, S.A., a wholly owned subsidiary in 1995.
 PACCAR's Winch division was one of the world's largest manufacturer of industrial winches by 1994.

 Paccar International marketed trucks to more than 40 countries, and was one of the largest exporters of capital goods in North America by 1995.
 Kenworth truck factory in Renton, Washington, was opened on June 4, 1993.
 In 1997 Mark Pigott assumed PACCAR's presidency as Charles Pigott retired in 1997.
-In 1996 & 1998 the company spent $543 million to acquire DAF Trucks N.V. based in the Netherlands and Leyland Trucks Ltd., an acquisition it first pursued back in the mid-1980s.
-These acquisitions were funded in part by the sale of Trico Industries to EVI in 1997.
+In 1996, the company spent $543 million to acquire DAF Trucks N.V. based in the Netherlands, an acquisition it first pursued back in the mid-1980s.
+The acquisition was funded in part by the sale of Trico Industries to EVI in 1997.
 Financial and leasing subsidiaries also performed well in the late 1990s.
-Also, in 1998 Paccar acquired UK-based Leyland Trucks for its light and medium truck (6 to 44 metric tons) design and manufacture capability.
-With its Peterbilt, Kenworth, and DAF nameplates, Paccar ranks second in production numbers in the United States and third in production numbers globally in "big rig" truck production; behind Daimler AG in the US market.
-Other Major heavy-truck competitors include Navistar International and AB Volvo.
+In 1998, PACCAR acquired UK-based Leyland Trucks, a manufacturer known for its light and medium truck (6 to 44 metric tons) design and manufacture capability.
+With its Peterbilt, Kenworth, and DAF nameplates, PACCAR ranks second in production numbers in the United States and third in production numbers globally in "big rig" truck production; behind Daimler Truck in the US market.
+Other major heavy-truck competitors include International Motors and Volvo.